Oil falls for third day on rising coronavirus infections, U.S. stockpiles

 Rising U.S. stockpiles of crude also weighed on prices, although the gain in the most recent week was below expectations.

-Crude inventories (USOILC=ECI) increased by 1.3 million barrels last week, against analysts' expectations in a Reuters poll for a 1.6 million-barrel rise.
+Crude inventories increased by 1.3 million barrels last week, against analysts’ expectations in a Reuters poll for a 1.6 million-barrel rise.
+[EIA/S]

 Our Standards: The Thomson Reuters Trust Principles.